Role Mapping

 Empowering Security: Role Mapping for Controlled Access Excellence!

-Role mapping ensures that users have access only to the resources and information relevant to their roles and responsibilities.
+User Role Mapping ensures that users have access only to the resources and information relevant to their roles and responsibilities.
 This streamlines the process of assigning, modifying, and revoking access, making it more efficient for administrators.

 User persona: Administrator or Application Designer